-Most credit cards come with some form of reward.
+Most credit cards come with some form of reward or loyalty program.
 The popular ones are rewards points and cash back.

 For example, we do most of our grocery shopping at the Real Canadian Superstore, and use the PC Financial World Elite Mastercard to maximize our PC Optimum rewards points (x3) that we then later redeem for groceries and other household items – over $1,800 in points in the last 3 years!
 Even better, the card comes with no annual fees.

 In addition to the rewards and convenience of using credit cards, there may be other juicy benefits offered by your credit cards that you are not utilizing or even aware of.